 What type of seedling did I receive?

-Facts about White Pine Trees, please click here.
-Facts about White Spruce Trees, please click here.
+Learn about your seedlings: Facts about White Pine Trees, White Spruce Trees, and White Cedar Trees.

 How do I plant the seedling in the earth?